-Class Time: Classes will be conducted virtually via Zoom at the scheduled time and will NOT be recorded.
+Class Time: Classes will be conducted synchronously via Zoom at the scheduled time.
+Attendance is required.
 The scheduled class time will be used by the course instructor in a variety of ways to support your online learning.
 Class time may consist of lectures, group work, problem solving, and discussion.
 Class preparation is expected.